Christian-Hummel/IMC-Assignment-2/README.md

 get_all_countries() - shows a list of all countries - c

-get_country_stats() - displays the number of total visits, the most popular activity and the total revenue it generated
+get_country_stats() - displays the number of total visits, the most popular activity and the total revenue it generated - c

 **Activity**